zhaitongqing233/Backdoor-attack-against-speaker-verification/README.md

 ```
 Two folders will be created, train_tisv and test_tisv, containing .npy files of numpy ndarrays of speaker utterances with a 90%/10% training/testing split.

-# Training the benign model
+# Training and Evaluating the Benign Model

 To train the benign speaker verification model, run:
 ```